 In severe cases, the home inspection results may force you to withdraw your offer (this is an option if you make it a contingency in the buying agreement).

 Part of your real estate agent’s role is to help you navigate the myriad moving parts of a home inspection, from scheduling the inspection to making requests of the seller to move forward with the contract.

 Don’t let a lack of understanding or experience make you forgo the inspection altogether.
 Even though it’s not required, a home inspection can give you confidence that you’re making the right decision to reach your homeownership goals.

 Ready to find your dream home?
 Make a Clever choice!
-We’ll connect you with a Clever agent in your area and even give you commission rebates!
+We’ll connect you with a Clever agent in your area, and you may even qualify for Clever Cash Back!
 Call us today at 1-833-2-CLEVER or fill out our online form to get started.